Location: Sign Language Center

-Miriam Morrow has 26 years of experience teaching American Sign Language (ASL) to children, adults, college students, family members of deaf children, and professionals.
+Miriam Morrow has 25 years of experience teaching American Sign Language (ASL) to children, adults, college students, family members of deaf children, and professionals.
 She appears in several ASL educational CD-ROMS for children and adults.
-She is currently teaching ASL at New York University, and is an ASL consultant nation-wide where she provides professional development on a variety of topics.
+She is currently teaching ASL at New York University, is an instructor in the interpreter education program at LaGuardia Community College and is an ASL consultant nation-wide where she provides professional development on a variety of topics.

 Return Date: September 10, 2016